neptunelabs/fsi-layers-samples/samples/trains/README.md

 # Trains - FSI Layers Animation Example

-This demo shows a simple animaton example based on *FSI Layers*.
+This demo shows a simple animation example based on *FSI Layers*.

 ### Description

-The animation is dealt with in the trains.js:
+The animation is handled by trains.js:
-This is initialized by *FSI-Layers* with the callback ``onReady``.
+This is initialised by *FSI-Layers* with the callback ``onReady``.

 ```javascript
 function runTrains() {